 What is Invisalign?
 We all know that having dental issues is not fun.
 These orthodontic issues can affect the quality of your smile or even your self-esteem.
 Besides, the poorly aligned teeth can increase your risk of gum disease, and they can make brushing or flossing a challenge.
-In the long term, these dental issues can stress your jaw muscles, thereby inviting other medical problems like regular headaches, lousy speech, increased wear of teeth, earache, and chronic jaw or neck pain.
-Fortunately, if you have been living with crooked, overly spaced teeth, or any other teeth misalignment issue, you need not to panic since treatment is available.
+In the long term, these dental issues can stress your jaw muscles, thereby inviting other medical problems like regular headaches, lousy speech, increased tooth wear, earache, and chronic jaw or neck pain.
+Fortunately, if you have been living with crooked, overly spaced teeth, or any other misalignment issue, you need not to panic since treatment is available.
 In this post, we’ll show you the facts to get to know Invisalign aligner system.
 Let’s get cracking.

 Where can you get Preferred Provider Treatment?

-What is Invisalign?
+Invisalign – What is it?

-- Abnormal Gaps between teeth – Usually, this orthodontic issue results from an abnormal growth of the jaw bone.
+- Abnormal Gaps between teeth – Usually, this orthodontic issue results from abnormal growth of the jaw bone.
 The problem might also arise when your teeth shift due to an extra space left out by a missing tooth.
 If left unmanaged, the gaps can increase the risk of periodontal disease or gum injury.

 - Overbite – An overbite is an orthodontic issue whereby your upper teeth overlap your lower teeth.
 Minor overbites might not be a problem.
 But, large overbites can affect the quality of your smile or trigger jaw pain.
-Also, the problem might increase the wear of your lower teeth.
+Also, the problem might increase the wear of your lower gnashers.

 - Open Bite – An open bite describes the condition in which your upper or lower teeth cannot make contact when you close the jaw.
 This problem results from molar overgrowth, excessive thumb sucking, or it can be inherited.
 When left unattended, the problem can impair your speech, and or develop to secondary issues like temporomandibular joint disorder.